SE Flavel St station

+Light rail station in Portland, Oregon, U.S.

 Southeast Flavel Street is a light rail station on the MAX Green Line in Portland, Oregon.
 It is the sixth stop southbound on the I-205 MAX branch.
 The station is located at SE Flavel Street, adjacent to Interstate 205, and has a center platform.
 Johnson Creek flows beneath the interstate and railway tracks, slightly north of the station.

 Bus line connections

 This station is served by the following bus line: